-Irwin “Ike” Belk, namesake of Lynchburg College’s Belk Observatory, died February 24 at age 95.
+Irwin “Ike” Belk, namesake of University of Lynchburg’s Belk Observatory, died February 24 at age 95.

 Belk’s gifts also supported the construction of Belk Observatory at the Claytor Nature Study Center.
 His philanthropy has resulted in unique research opportunities for both faculty and students and allowed the College to host public astronomy events.